KyLeggiero/Recipes/_posts/2020-05-14-Fried-Chicken.md

 I then **place a fork in each bowl**, and use these forks to **make sure the second and third bowls are well-mixed**.
 In the last bowl, sometimes I also put a dash of cayenne pepper or garlic powder, just 'cuz.

-Whatever you end up putting in the bowls, keep the ingredients handy in case you need more halfway through.
+Whatever I end up putting in the bowls, I keep the ingredients handy in case I need more halfway through.

-When a piece of chicken is done, I choose to place it on **a paper towel on a plate**, to absorb any excess oil that's on it.
-After I'm done, I'll transfer the chicken from the paper towel onto the plate, and use that to serve it.
+When a piece of chicken is done, I choose to place it on **a paper towel on a plate**.
+This absorbs any excess oil that's on the chicken.
+After I've finished with everything, I'll transfer all of the chicken from that paper towel to that plate, and that's how I'll serve it.

+> I usually have a meat thermometer handy, just to make sure I've cooked the chicken long enough.
+I find this especially useful at the start and finish, when I don't have the natural timing of the rest of the bowls.
+{:.tip.card}

 ## Get Cooking ##

 Now that I have everything set up, it's time for the fun part: frying the chicken!

-I prefer to do this assembly-line style, one piece at a time, making sure all stations filled at all times.
-That is to say, starting with step 2, with each step, I go backwards through the recipe to repeat previous steps on the next pieces of chicken
+I prefer to do this assembly-line style, one piece at a time, making sure all stations have chicken in them at all times.
+That is to say, starting with step 2, with each step, I go backwards through the recipe to repeat previous steps on the next pieces of chicken.

 1. Place a piece of chicken in the **first bowl**, and roll it around in the flour (or lift and sprinkle the flour) **until it's lightly coated on all sides**